 Application modernization, or app modernization, is the process of updating legacy applications and modernizing approaches that further business objectives.
 Legacy applications are modernized by implementing new methodologies or encapsulating modern technology.
-Modernized technology is formulated through cloud and infrastructure solutions that utilize microservices, Kubernetes, containers and more.
+Modernized technology is formulated through cloud, applications & infrastructure solutions that utilize microservices, Kubernetes, containers and more.
 Enterprises embarking on an application modernization journey must maintain existing applications that work with new applications built with cloud-native tools.

 New applications or practices provide the scalability and efficiency enabled by cloud computing while reusing existing services and applications.
 Often cloud migration is just a “lift and shift” of legacy applications to the cloud.
 However, application modernization should reposition an application beyond a “lift and shift” to solve business problems.
 Application modernization requires a focus on business needs and outcomes while assessing performance for the business and prioritizing based on where you will get the most benefit from former applications.

 Your organization needs modern applications to gain a competitive edge in a digital-first world.
 We can tailor your enterprise applications to deliver continuous business value.
 Read more: https://t.co/3a1sVC45ek#applicationmodernization pic.twitter.com/elLOWqlnRR— Unisys (@unisys) February 2, 2023

 Approaches and strategies for legacy application modernization begin with cloud migration.
 Many large organizations have thousands of legacy applications that need to be migrated in some way.
 Cost control and speed of implementation are crucial factors, requiring large-scale automation and assured security, along with an imperative to keep operations up and running during the transition.